VoltRipper

 The verdict

-Model note (2026): E-Ride now sells the Pro SS 3.0 (~16 kW peak, a bigger 72V/50Ah ~3,600 Wh battery, closed-cartridge suspension, and a reverse gear, around $4,999) as the current model.
-This review covers the SS 2.0 — still a strong value where it's available, and the lower-cost of the two.
-If you're buying new, confirm which version you're getting: the 3.0 is more powerful and pricier; the 2.0 is the value play.
+Model note (2026): E-Ride now sells the Pro SS 3.0 (~16 kW peak, a bigger 72V/50Ah ~3,600 Wh battery, app support, reverse, around $4,699) as the current performance model.
+This review covers the SS 2.0 - still a strong value where it's available, and the lower-cost of the two.
+If you're buying new, confirm which version you're getting: the 3.0 is more powerful and pricier; the 2.0 is the budget performance play.
+Deciding between them?
+See our SS 2.0 vs SS 3.0 breakdown — the surprise is that the upgrade is battery and features, not top speed.

 Who it's for - and who should skip it

-Skip it if you want the deepest parts-and-community ecosystem or long-term upgrade path — a Sur-Ron Light Bee X gives up power but adds more support.
+Skip it if you want the deepest parts-and-community ecosystem, a long-term upgrade path, or a higher official rider rating than 265 lb - a Sur-Ron Light Bee X gives up power but adds more support, while the GT73 and VALTINSU EM-5 Pro publish higher rider limits.

 What it actually is: big power on a budget